Guidance for all institutions administering the 16 to 19 Bursary Fund in the 2019 to 2020 academic year.

 Conditions for receiving bursary funding

 Institutions can withhold payments if a student does not meet agreed standards, but they should always consider the individual circumstances of the student first.
-The independent evaluation of the 16 to 19 Bursary Fund identified some students who had been sanctioned to the extent that their bursary funding had been stopped for a whole term.
-This is not recommended as it can stop students attending and undermine the purpose of the bursary fund.
+Sanctioning a student to the extent that their bursary funding had been stopped for a whole term, for example, is not recommended as it can stop students attending and undermine the purpose of the bursary fund.

 Institutions should consider the impact on attendance that might be caused by illness, caring responsibilities or other exceptional circumstances.
 This should be built into the payment conditions agreed between the student and their institution, so that both parties are aware of the potential effect on payments.